Shheezam/Fragment-Navigation-Practice/README.md

 # Practice
-This repo contains Advanced Android 01.1:Fragments and Fragments and the Navigation Component
+This repo contains the code for practicing the Advanced Android 01.1:Fragments and Fragments and the Navigation Component